What Makes a Taoist?

 However, despite the changes within Taoism, a Taoist will always at the core be a person who: Lives life kindly, compassionately, gracefully, never striving to be first, with modesty while embracing a colorful story to enjoy as ourselves.

 Heart of Taoism

-The Heart of Taoism has evolved and survived over 4000 years because it isn’t fixed story!
+The Heart of Taoism has evolved and survived over 4000 years because it isn’t a fixed story!
 Fixed stories come and then fade away to history.
-Rather it’s how a Taoist holds to being in the moment, striving to be flexible, working at being a kind aware person and always taking joy to express life with our own style of approach… That is what makes Taoism a timeless practice.
-Not by living to words but rather in how to hold oneself in expression of life.
+Rather it’s how a Taoist holds to being in the moment, striving to be flexible, working at being a kind aware person and always taking joy to express life with our style of approach… That is what makes Taoism a timeless practice.
+Not by living to words but rather in how to hold oneself in the expression of life.

-The core teachings kindness, modesty, compassion, style, awareness, nonjudgement survive through all the variations of Taoism because these core parts are easy to keep teaching verbally.
+The core teachings of kindness, modesty, compassion, style, awareness, nonjudgement survive through all the variations of Taoism because these core parts are easy to keep teaching verbally.
 These elements of action allow the Taoist essence to move on into newer stories for each set of times that arise in human history.
 So Taoism continues to evolve to match the times to pass on simple practices to reinforce a person’s ability to explore their essence and the universe.
 It’s flexible, and it allows it, practitioners, to move through changing times.

 A Taoist is an open soul: expressing their “style” relative to their “essence“.